Parking Rules and Regulations

 6. Legal action

-If the Parking Violation Appeal Committee grants an appeal, the information will be forwarded to the Cashier’s Office and the ticket will be voided.
+If the Parking Violation Appeal Committee grants an appeal, the information will be forwarded to the Cashier’s Office, and the ticket will be voided.
 Anyone who appeals a ticket will be notified in writing of the committee’s decision.
 The Committee’s decision is final and cannot be amended once a decision has been made.

-Parking Restrictions
+ADDITIONAL Parking Restrictions

 Contractor Parking – Due to the limited parking available at Midtown, all persons issued a contractor parking permit that work on the Midtown Campus must park in the White Street Garage.
-If the need should arise to park elsewhere, specific authorization from the Police Department must be obtained.
+If the need should arise to park elsewhere, specific authorization from the University Police Department must be obtained.
 Contractors are defined as those who work for an outside agency or vendor that provide services on campus or those independent persons working for limited time periods under outside contracts.

 WINTER WEATHER PARKING RESTRICTIONS

-Midtown Campus – All Midtown campus Residents must park in the White Street garage (except for the top deck).
+Midtown Campus – All Midtown Campus Residents must park in the White Street garage (except for the top deck).

 SPECIAL EVENTS PARKING ON THE WESTSIDE CAMPUS